 In this short but informative article, we’ll explore the concepts of in-house and outsourced software development.
 We’ll also list all the most essential benefits and drawbacks of the mentioned approaches and explain which strategy is best for your business.

-Building and maintaining an in-house department for your software development is the traditional approach.
+The traditional approach is building and maintaining an in-house department for your software development.
 Although we have 2022, many companies are still not ready to change their strategy and continue hiring exclusively in-house programmers.
 But is it effective?
 Can an in-house team generate the same profit for the same cost as an external specialist?

 As for the process of outsourcing, it is a relatively new approach compared to the previous one.
 Still, a large number of mature companies have been using this one for a long time.
 It does not only speed up the project but is also very cost-efficient.
 So there’s no doubt that this modern approach could be the solution for many tech companies eager to become more productive and cut their budget quickly.
 The international outsourcing market reached a mind-boggling 85 billion USD in 2018.
-The interesting thing is that 62 billion USD was spent on programming and other IT services.
+Interestingly, 62 billion USD was spent on programming and other IT services.